 - Accept cases outside the firm’s core specialties

-Hiring a virtual lawyer can be a game changer for firms seeking affordable and convenient legal services.
+Hiring a virtual general practice lawyer can be a game changer for firms seeking affordable and convenient legal services.
 Does your firm need general legal support?
 Click here to get started today.